cambridge-ai/github_copilot_instructions_public/README.md

 5. **Utilities**: Include utility instructions for project management or prompt optimization

 See `typescript_protocol_integration.instructions.md` for examples of combining instruction files for specific project types.

+## Technology Currency

+Each instruction file includes specific guidance for maintaining up-to-date knowledge:

+- **Python Guide**: Monitors PyPI, GitHub, and community forums for new releases and trends
+- **TypeScript Guide**: Tracks npm, GitHub, and community resources for latest frameworks and libraries
+- **Protocol Files**: Stay current with latest specifications and implementations
+- **Agent Instructions**: Implement comprehensive web searching across ALL domains

+By using these instruction files, GitHub Copilot will help you stay current with the latest developments in your technology stack and provide recommendations based on the most up-to-date best practices.

 ## How to Use These Instructions in VS Code